Student Employment

 • Attach each form to your [Experience] – using BLUE button on the left side of your screen.

-Once you submit your Student Employment Experience and attach the necessary documents, we will forward your Experience to your supervisor, who will be able to view and approve your job – and that’s it!
-If you are missing anything, or the Student Employment Coordinator/your supervisor requires further information, we will reach out to you.
+Once you submit your Experience and attach the necessary documents, the Project Manager for Student Employment will forward your Experience to your Supervisor, who will be able to view and approve your job.
+If you are missing anything, or if we require further information, we will reach out to you.

-After your supervisor approves your Experience, the Student Employment Coordinator will review your submission once more, and then we will send you an email to confirm you are cleared to begin working.
-UNDER NO CIRCUMSTANCES are you to begin working without first receiving this written confirmation the Student Employment Coordinator that you have been approved to work.
+After your Supervisor approves your Experience, the Project Manager for Student Employment will review your submission one final time to ensure all forms are in order.
+UNDER NO CIRCUMSTANCES are you to begin working without first receiving your Work Authorization Notice, a written confirmation from Human Resources that you have been approved to work.

 2) Select [Employee]